 • Many websites will assign an anonymous reader to your script coverage.
 You may never know who’s reading and evaluating your work.
 I highly recommend never paying for notes from an anonymous reader, no matter the level of the service.

 That’s my experience, coming from years as an industry professional, seeing many of these coverages and having heard many horror stories from clients and friends about the terrible notes they received from a cheap service (or an expensive con artist).
-I’ve even seen a service that looks to be using AI to read and evaluate your screenplay!
+There are also now multiple sites offering coverage by AI!
 Unbelievable.

 I believe that if you are looking for insight and guidance with your screenwriting, you should invest in an experienced professional like myself who has years of experience working with writers like yourself and for top producers in the industry.
 You will pay more than you would pay for a coverage report, but I guarantee you that my insights will take you 100 times farther in your craft.
 My clients have amazing credits with all of the major studios, streamers and networks like Netflix, Amazon, Warner Brothers, Disney, Max and more.